Sir Richard Bickerton, 2nd Baronet: Service in the Mediterranean

 Bickerton hoisted his flag in Seahorse on 13 May 1800 and was ordered to transport generals Abercromby, Moore and Hutchinson to the Mediterranean; after which he spent the rest of the war under Lord Keith, on blockade duty.
 On 10 June, Bickerton transferred his flag to the 74-gun Swiftsure and began a five-month command of a squadron off Cádiz.
 During 1801, he worked on HMS Kent, maintaining a blockade on the port of Alexandria until its capitulation on 27 August.
 He provided support during this time for Lieutenant-General Hutchinson.

-Left to oversee the French withdrawal, Bickerton conducted this duty with such efficiency that he earned the respect of the French general, Jacques-François Menou, who also acknowledged that, " ...the vigilance of Sir Richard's squadron had accelerated the reduction of that place, as it cut them off from all supply".
-For his part in the British victory, the grateful Turks awarded Bickerton with the Order of the Crescent on 8 October 1801.
+Left to oversee the evacuation of the French Army of the Orient back to Europe, Bickerton conducted this task with such efficiency that he earned the respect of the army's commander-in-chief Jacques-François Menou, who acknowledged that "the vigilance of Sir Richard's squadron had accelerated the reduction of that place, as it cut them off from all supply".
+For his part in the Anglo-Ottoman victory, the Ottomans awarded Bickerton with the Order of the Crescent on 8 October 1801.
 Following the Treaty of Amiens, Bickerton was left behind in command of the Mediterranean Fleet.